Top of page

 5. While Travelling

-Staff travelling on behalf of the University should be aware of Emergency Assistance options, be mindful of travel expenses, and ensure copies of Tax invoices are obtained for all travel expenditure.
+Staff travelling on behalf of the University should be familiar with Emergency Assistance options, manage travel expenses responsibly, and keep Tax invoices for all travel-related costs.

 • Travel Risk Management